Virginia Gov.-elect Youngkin’s underaged son tried to vote in Tuesday’s election, elections officials said

 “Teenagers do stupid things,” Chanty said.
 “I’ll chalk it up to that.
 I’ll believe that first before anything else.”

-Laura Vozzella, Gregory S. Schneider and Justin Jouvenal contributed to this story.
+Laura Vozzella, Gregory S. Schneider and Justin Jouvenal contributed to this report.

 Republican Glenn Youngkin became Virginia governor by wooing both moderates and Trump supporters.
 So how Trumpy is he?